mliszcz/msc-thesis/thesis/chapters/52-appendix-widget-development.md

 callbacks are part of the *Custom Elements* standard.
 Their detailed description is provided in [@Sec:selected-aspects-of-implementation].
-[@Fig:52-widgets-state-transitions] shows possible widget's states and transitions between them as a result of above mentioned triggers.
+[@Fig:52-widgets-state-transitions] shows possible widget's states and transitions between them as a result of the above mentioned triggers.

 ![Widget states and transitions.]( figures/uml/52-widgets-state-transitions.tex){